 Pierce is recognized as a leader in the destination marketing industry and is often invited to speak on a variety of topics at industry meetings.
-These topics include performance management, compensation plan design, web marketing, destination research tactics and others.
+These topics include performance management, compensation plan design, web marketing and destination research tactics.

-Before joining the ACVB team, Pierce was employed at Pannell Kerr Forster, certified public accountants, from 1984 to 1987.
+Pierce’s previous employment included Pannell Kerr Forster, a certified public accountant firm, where he worked from 1984 to 1987.
 He is a native Atlantan and a graduate of Emory University's Goizueta Business School.
-Pierce is also an alumnus of the Leadership Atlanta Class of 2001.
+Pierce is also an alumnus of Leadership Atlanta’s Class of 2001.

-Pierce's extensive community involvement is focused primarily in the arts community.
-He serves on the board of directors of Several Dancers Core, Dance Augusta and 7 Stages Theatre, where is he chairman of the board.
-He has previously served on the board of Beacon Dance Company and for three years served on the Dance Panel for the Georgia Council for the Arts where he traveled the state of Georgia reviewing dance companies applying for state funding.
+Pierce's community involvement focuses primarily in the arts community.
+He serves on the board of directors of 7 Stages Theatre and CORE Dance, as well as on the advisory board of Dance Augusta.
+He previously served on the boards of Beacon Dance Company and the dance panel for Georgia Council for the Arts where he traveled the state of Georgia reviewing dance companies applying for state funding.